 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective
+Enabling activities

-Transitional activities are economic activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.
+directly enable other activities to make a substantial contribution to an environmental objective for which low-carbon alternatives are not yet available and that have greenhouse gas emission levels corresponding to the best performance.